The curriculum is divided into five curricular levels.

 Referring back to the primarily contextualized, highly personal stories of Level III, it deliberately privileges public and academic forms of language, even in daily classroom interaction.
 For example, it makes explicit linkages between the literate forms of language use in reading and writing and prestige forms of oral expression in public life.
 Through this integrated text-based approach students gradually shift their language from the more congruent forms of expression that characterize oral language to the more metaphorical forms of expression in public fora, oral and written (see Halliday, 1985).
 They acquire differentiated vocabulary and greater grammatical accuracy, fluency, and complexity by focusing on the relationship between meaning/content and linguistic forms.
 They become sensitive to language use with different textual genres in different communicative situations where the participants have different communicative goals.
 They emulate such language use in a variety of assignments.
-Work inside and outside the classroom includes: textual analysis and interpretation for enhancing reading comprehension in both intensive and extensive reading; creative, journalistic, essayistic, and academic writing in a process-writing approach; and listening comprehension with diverse audiovisual materials through outlining and note taking.
+Work inside and outside the classroom includes textual analysis and interpretation for enhancing reading comprehension in both intensive and extensive reading; creative, journalistic, essayistic, and academic writing in a process-writing approach; and listening comprehension with diverse audiovisual materials through outlining and note-taking.

 Students begin to develop the kinds of literacy abilities that are at the heart of summarizing, interpreting, critiquing, presenting and substantiating an opinion or argument, and practice these orally and in writing.
-Such language use is critical for study abroad as well as any other professional context in which the German language is used.
+Such language use is critical for studying abroad as well as in any other professional context in which the German language is used.

 At present, there are five additional courses that are categorized as Level IV courses: Issues and Trends; Liebe, Lust und Leidenschaft; Berlin Stories; Murder, Mysteries, and Madness; Business German.

 Building on the work begun at Level IV, these courses comprise the remainder of the offerings in the undergraduate curriculum.
 They draw on all areas of academic expertise of the faculty and incorporate various theoretical perspectives and genres.
 Students may take any of these courses in German Studies and/or German Linguistics after completing at least two Level IV courses.
-Reflecting language use that characterizes a given topic, they emphasize different aspects of language, from performance (e.g., in a drama courses), to beginning analytical and research abilities (i.e., through reading research articles in a certain field of inquiry), to being able to connect language use with a socio-political and socio-cultural agenda.
+Reflecting on language use that characterizes a given topic, they emphasize different aspects of language, from performance (e.g., in a drama course), to beginning analytical and research abilities (i.e., through reading research articles in a certain field of inquiry), to being able to connect language use with a socio-political and socio-cultural agenda.
 Throughout, intellectual exploration of the topics is connected with attention to developing appropriate literacy and writing skills in conjunction with textual analysis, and accuracy and complexity of language use.

 October 24, 2007; updated June 30, 2010; revised July 2011